Laragear/Preload/README.md

 ## Usage

-By default, this package pushes a queued job data each 10,000 requests, containing a limited list of the most accessed files of the application.
+By default, this package pushes a queued job each 10,000 requests, containing a limited list with the most accessed files of the application.
 [This condition can be changed](#custom-condition).

 First, you should publish the stub script with the `preload:stub` Artisan command.
-By default, it will copy a stub preloader into application root directory [by default](#paths).
+By default, it will copy a stub preloader into the application root directory [by default](#paths).

 ```bash
 php artisan preload:stub